How to Find the Ideal System Integrator

 The "Information Maze" illustrates how some equally useful, but unsolicited, information about system integrators can reach the end-user.
 Trade magazines publish a variety of articles, advertisements, and directories based on information collected from vendors and integrators.

-Control Engineering publishes the Automation Integrator Guide (formerly the Automation Register) every December.
-With the printed and on-line versions of the Integrator Guide, end-users can locate system integrators by industries served, areas served, engineering specialties, product experience, and corporate affiliations.
-The table shows a sample profile from the on-line Integrator Guide.
+Control Engineering publishes the Global System Integrator Database [formerly called the Automation Integrator Guide, and before that, the Automation Register] every December.
+With the printed and on-line versions of the Global System Integrator Database, end-users can locate system integrators by industries served, areas served, engineering specialties, product experience, and corporate affiliations.
+The table shows a sample profile.

 Several trade organizations also serve as clearing houses for information about system integrators in their respective automation disciplines.

-The Control System Integrator Association (CSIA, Cordova, Tenn.) will even check its membership roster for integrators that meet an end-user's specific requirements.
+The Control System Integrator Association (CSIA) will even check its membership roster for integrators that meet an end-user's specific requirements.
 This free service is available through the CSIA's web site at www.controlsys.org .